vigneshc91/laravel-test-generator/README.md

 If you are running a version of Laravel < 5.5 also make sure you add `Vigneshc91\LaravelTestGenerator\TestGeneratorServiceProvider::class` to the `providers` array in `config/app.php`.

+If you are running a version of Laravel > 5.6, run `composer require laravel/helpers` in your project's root folder.

 This will register the artisan command that will be available to you.